indu95/educational-site/README.md

 Requirements
 - Please use Firefox to avoid cross-domain issues with template.
-- When opening the index file you should see "Header - Area, ontent - Area,Footer - Area".
+- When opening the index file you should see "Header - Area, Content - Area, Footer - Area".

 Good luck and if you have any questions please feel to contact us.